MaLA-LM/GlotEval-HumanEval/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PolyEval documentation
+GlotEval documentation
 ======================
 Introduction
 ----------------
 Evaluating large language models, especially for low-resource languages, remains challenging due to fragmented benchmarks focused on high-resource languages.
-PolyEval addresses this by offering an Automatic Evaluation Toolkit, a suite of tools for standardized LLM performance assessment that supports custom evaluation pipelines across multiple tasks, benchmarks, and metrics.
+GlotEval addresses this by offering an Automatic Evaluation Toolkit, a suite of tools for standardized LLM performance assessment that supports custom evaluation pipelines across multiple tasks, benchmarks, and metrics.
 The results, products of this toolkit, will be displayed through a user-friendly interface, allowing for horizontal comparisons in charts and providing human evaluations.

 Supported tasks and benchmarks